-As voice search becomes more prevalent with the proliferation of voice assistants and smart speakers like Google Nest, Apple Siri, and Amazon Alexa, voice search optimization will be critical to SEO.
+- Voice search: As voice search becomes more prevalent with the proliferation of voice assistants and smart speakers like Google Nest, Apple Siri, and Amazon Alexa, voice search optimization will be critical to SEO.
 You must adapt your content to natural language queries, change your approach to link building, and use long-tail keywords to help you rank higher on voice search results.

-Many people, in addition, look to skim past paid search results and look for organic search results that are high in website rankings because they are just that valid.
+- Personalization: Searchers want to avoid generic results that have been shown to millions of other users.
+They want results that specifically answer the question that they asked.
+Many people skim past paid search results and look for organic search results that are high in website rankings because they trust those results more.
 A personalized approach is one way to achieve organic search rankings.